Longboard vs Skateboard is not a moot point to me.

 Longboard vs Skateboard debate is over for you?
 What do you think?

-Comment below if you have any more question to ask.
+Comment below if you have any more questions to ask.